 Examples of malignant breast tumors include adenocarcinomas, carcinomas, osteosarcomas, fibrosarcomas, and malignant mixed tumors.

 Breed-wise, it appears that canine breast cancer occurs more commonly in sporting breeds, Dachshunds, Poodles, and Boston Terriers.

 In addition, German Shepherds, Doberman Pinschers, and Nordic breeds seem to do poorly once having developed breast cancer.

 Causes of Canine Breast Cancer

-It is believed that the presence of female hormones (estrogen or progesterone) promotes the growth of mammary tumors.
-Growth of benign mammary tumors can also be stimulated by hormonal cycling of the female dog.
+Most vets believe that the presence of female hormones (estrogen or progesterone) promotes the growth of mammary tumors.
+The hormonal cycling of a female dog can also stimulate growth of benign mammary tumors.
 (This has important implications in that spaying is essential even if a tumor has already developed.)

-The main sign of breast cancer in dogs is a lump or mass (usually painless) which can usually be detected easily by gently palpating the mammary glands.
+The main sign of breast cancer in dogs is a lump or mass (usually painless).
+You can usually detect the lump easily by gently palpating the dog’s mammary glands.

 The larger glands (the 4th and 5th glands which are closest to the groin) are more prone to develop such lumps.

 Although not definitive, there are certain features that distinguish a benign and malignant mammary tumor.